Trove Tuesday – Hong Sip of Cavendish

 One of the great things about the Facebook group “I’ve Lived in Hamilton, Victoria”, is you just never know what is going to turn up.

 Over the weekend, member Emma posted photos of a Hamilton Spectator dated Saturday 11 March 1876, found in the roof of Emma’s house undergoing renovations.
 One of the photos was of the Dundas Shire Rate valuations for the South Riding.
 On the list were my Haddens.
-Emma posted a photo of the entire list for and there was another name that caught my interest, Hong Sip.
-I mentioned to the group I would find out more about him and headed to Trove, the first place I go when there are history queries in the group.
+Emma posted a photo of the entire list, and there was another name that caught my interest: Hong Sip.
+I mentioned to the group that I would find out more about him and headed to Trove, the first place I go when there are history queries in the group.
 As usual, I got a result.

 [No heading].
 (1869, April 19).
 Illustrated Australian News for Home Readers (Melbourne, Vic. : 1867 - 1875), p.
 90. Retrieved February 9, 2014, from http://nla.gov.au/nla.news-page5732859